Hanx-Zhang/Lymph-Node-Mapping/README.md

 ### 1.5 Model finetuning using total cohort
 - The total cohort includes the full-annotation data and LNQ data with pseudo label transfer
-- Finetune the former model parameters using this total cohort for 300 epochs It is suboptimal to use straight off the shelf for fully supervised pixel-wise segmentation purposes.
+- Finetune the former model parameters using this total cohort for 300 epochs It is suboptimal to use straight off the shelf for fully supervised pixel-wise segmentation purposes. ds